Stewart and Pat Kwoh

 Kristen Luo is a 2.5-generation Chinese-Taiwanese American from the San Gabriel Valley.
 Her mother was born in Los Angeles Chinatown, while her father was born in Taiwan and came to the United States when he was two years old.
 Kristen’s maternal great-great-grandfather worked on the railroads, which sparked her curiosity in familial and other Asian American histories.

-She is currently studying Integrated Educational Studies with a community emphasis and creative & performing arts focus, in addition to minors in Sociology and Creative & Cultural Industries at Chapman University.
-Her interest in the nonprofit sector and APIDA community stems from her experiences living in the 626 (San Gabriel Valley area in CA.) When Kristen is not busy with schoolwork, she enjoys reading webtoons, playing Animal Crossing, and fangirling over idols with her friends.
+Kristen graduated from Chapman University with a B.A. in Integrated Educational Studies (community emphasis, creative & performing arts focus) and minors in Sociology, and Creative & Cultural Industries.
+Her interest in the non-profit sector and APIDA community stems from her experiences living in the 626 (San Gabriel Valley area in California.)
+When Kristen is not busy with schoolwork, she enjoys reading webtoons, playing Animal Crossing, and fangirling over idols with her friends.

 Lauren Kim

-Lauren Kim is a 2.5 generation Korean-American from Riverside County, CA, who found her passion for Asian-American history through her historical research projects and recognizing the lack of Asian-American representation in her high school education.
-Her 2020 documentary Masking the Truth: What Japanese-American Internment Camp Propaganda Communicated won the Japanese-American National Museum Award.
+Lauren Kim is a 2.5 generation Korean-American from Riverside County, California She found her passion for Asian-American history through her historical research projects and recognizing the lack of Asian-American representation in her high school education.
+Her 2020 documentary, Masking the Truth: What Japanese-American Internment Camp Propaganda Communicated, won the Japanese-American National Museum Award.
+Lauren founded and is the executive officer for the Tell Our Story Initiative (TOSI), a California-based student advocacy organization.

 During the Korean War, Lauren’s maternal grandfather escaped (what is now) North Korea with his seven siblings and made the long trek to a new life in the South.
 Her maternal grandparents eventually immigrated to the United States in the mid-1970s.
 Having a very close tie to her grandparents, Lauren now enjoys her free time crocheting, running, and watching wholesome K-dramas.